ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 symbolic debugger with its stepping feature.

 Stepping a functional program has a meaning which is a bit weird to define and understand.
-Let me say that we use the notion of *runtime events* that happen for instance when a parameter is passed to a function or when entering a pattern matching, or selecting a clause in a pattern matching.
+We will use the notion of *runtime events* that happen when a parameter is passed to a function, when entering a pattern matching, or selecting a clause in a pattern matching.
 Computation progress is taken into account by these events, independently of the instructions executed on the hardware.